jeroenvanwissen/jeroenvanwissen.nl/src/content/blog/building-and-deploying-docker-images-with-github-actions.md

   - GitHub
   - Tech
 description: >-
+    Slowly moving my projects from a selfhosted GitLab instance to GitHub, while doing so I'm learning how to use GitHub Actions to build and delpoy Docker images to the GitHub Container Registry (ghcr.io).
 date: '2024-05-04T15:29:00.000Z'
 ---

+After having most of my personal projects hosted on a Docker server at home, I decided to move everything out again after a power outage and multiple fiber outages.

+One of the steps involved is moving projects from a self hosted GitLab instance to GitHub and using GitHub Actions to build and deploy Docker images to the GitHub Container Registry (ghcr.io).

-In this blog post I will show you how to build and deploy a Docker image to the GitHub Container Registry (ghcr.io) using GitHub Actions.
+In this blog post I will show you how to build and deploy a Docker image to the GitHub Container Registry using GitHub Actions.
 I'll use the workflow used to build and deploy this website as an example to get you started with GitHub Actions and Docker.

 ## Create a Dockerfile